-In 2014 an application for a new detached dwelling with associated basement level was approved and the current application seeks to vary this consent.
+In 2014 an application for 'a new detached bungalow with basement level and associated external balcony and covered veranda' was approved and the current application seeks to vary this consent.
 This permission is considered to have been implemented.

 The following planning history has been identified for this site: